-A Code Development Advisory Group (CDAG) was established to assist project staff with developing the code.
+A Code Development Advisory Group (CDAG) was established to assist project staff with writing the code language.
 This group, composed of 18 members with a variety of interests, perspectives and experiences around urban food production and distribution, attended six meetings and worked closely with project staff to develop the code proposals in this Discussion Draft.
 (See list of CDAG members at the front of this report.)